VWO Testing

 4) Measure

-This step requires one time setting up of reports and sheets.
+This step requires a one-time setting up of reports and sheets.
 Once you have figured those out, it’s a smooth ride.

 Use the URL parameters efficiently.
 Follow a naming convention such that it is easier to analyze data in the reports.